teambit/docs/docs/workflows/centralized.md

 ### Granularity

 Infrastructure teams tend to create a single package (e.g. npm package) that includes all components.
 It is easier for them to manage and deliver this way.
 While this can be useful at the beginning, it becomes a real burden when the project grows and the shared library contains components that are only used by some of the projects.
-The developers of the projects are forced to receive a new version of the library when a change is made on any component included in the bundle.
+The developers of the projects are forced to receive a new version of the library when a change is made on any component included in the bundle and the infrastructure team themselves are forced to create new versions of the entire library when only one component has changed.

 ## Benefits